 The gNB-DU initiates the procedure by sending a ACCESS SUCCESS message.

-Upon reception of the ACCESS SUCCESS message, the gNB-CU shall consider that the UE successfully accessed the cell indicated by the included NR CGI IE in this gNB-DU and consider all the other CHO preparations or conditional PSCell change preparations accepted for this UE under the same UE-associated signaling connection in this gNB-DU as cancelled.
+Upon reception of the ACCESS SUCCESS message, the gNB-CU shall consider that the UE successfully accessed the cell indicated by the included NR CGI IE in this gNB-DU and consider all the other CHO preparations or conditional PSCell change or conditional PSCell addition preparations accepted for this UE under the same UE-associated signaling connection in this gNB-DU as cancelled.

 Interaction with other procedure: